janzal/git-deploy/README.md

 Config is stored in yaml file.
 This tool is super easy to config!
 No magic, it just works.
 Example config is in YAML, but you can use JSON as well.

+Are you scared of large and magic configuration files?
+Not anymore.
+Just few lines of config does the work.

+	temp: "/tmp/git-deploy"

+	applications:
+	  SimpleApp:
+	      branches:
+	          master:
+	              destination: "/var/apps/SimpleApp/master"

+### Full-featured config

 	#
 	# git-deploy example config
 	#